shimj/iterm2-zmodem/README.md

 2. Select the file(s) on the local machine to send
 3. Wait for the coprocess indicator to disappear

-The receive a file from a remote machine
+To receive a file from a remote machine

 1. Type `sz filename1 filename2 … filenameN` on the remote machine
 2. Select the folder to receive to on the local machine
 3. Wait for the coprocess indicator to disappear

-Future plans (patches welcome)

- - Visual progress bar indicator